-On the day my affair with Samira ended, we arrived late to the exhibition.
-Samira liked walking into a room when everyone was already there, and was familiar with everyone else.
-Can’t give people the impression that they matter more than they should.
+On the day my affair with Samira ended, we were late for the exhibition.
+Samira preferred walking into a room when everyone was already there, and familiar with everyone else.
+She often said there was no need to give people the impression that they mattered more than they did.

-Samira led me from this person to that person, and it was as though I was a girl once again, wearing my Sunday best, holding my mother’s hand after service.
+Samira led me from this person to the next, and it was as though I was a girl once again, wearing my Sunday best, holding my mother’s hand after Sunday service.
 It almost felt good.

-There were some English words – affirmative action, policy, localisation – and countries, dizzying distances within which conversations travelled.
+There were some English words—affirmative action, policy, localization—and countries, dizzying distances within which conversations travelled.
 We moved from Congo, to South Africa, to Zimbabwe to South Sudan, before returning to Congo.
 I needed to sit down.
 Then Samira would rub the length of my shoulder in that gentle way and I’d be steady again.

 The two of them laughed.

-She asked if I wanted to look at the photos on the wall, just for fun, and before we did, a woman I had met before at another party – who, like most of those attending, worked with Samira – asked to speak to her.
+She asked if I wanted to look at the photos on the wall, just for fun, and before we did, a woman I’d met before at another party—who, like most of those attending worked with Samira—asked to speak to her.

-I still remember how, after Samira left my side, I became suddenly aware of the emptiness around me.
+I still remember how, after Samira left my side, I became aware of the emptiness around me.
 Everything slowed down.
-I saw the beginning of laughter, how lips stretched before mouths opened, to reveal the overwhelming whiteness of teeth, before sound burst out, before lips collapsed on top of each other.
-There would be a cursory glance and a half-smile, before faces turned away from me and returned to previous engagements immediately after.
-It was the first time I felt truly and completely alone – without Ras and without Samira.
+I saw the beginning of laughter, how lips stretched before mouths opened to reveal the overwhelming whiteness of teeth, before sound burst out, before lips collapsed on top of each other.
+There’d be a cursory glance and a half-smile, before faces turned away from me and returned to previous engagements.
+It was the first time I felt truly and completely alone—without Ras and without Samira.

-Then I disappeared slowly like background noise to the company of a photo on the wall.
+I disappeared to the company of a photo on the wall.
 In it, a woman bathed by the shore of the lake.
 Around her, a greyness gathered.
-I remembered what Samira had said once, that it was only a matter of time before the gas from beneath the lake rose and swallowed the town.
+I remembered what Samira said once, that it was only a matter of time before the gas from beneath the lake rose and swallowed the town.

-As I looked at the photo, I could smell a man standing behind me before he spoke.
-I did not turn to look at him.
-He said that the woman in the photo looked like she knew the camera was focusing on her.
-The man introduced himself first by a list of the people he was: a painter, historian, filmmaker, a photographer, an explorer, an actor, and the curator of the exhibition.
+I could smell a man standing behind me before he spoke.
+I didn’t turn.
+He said the woman in the photo looked like she knew the camera was focusing on her.
+The man introduced himself first by a list of the people he was: painter, historian, filmmaker, photographer, explorer, actor, and the curator of the exhibition.

 —What do you think?
 He asked.